In this article, we’ll show you how to transform images, scanned PDFs, and similar files into OCR PDF documents—making them fully searchable.

 result = model(doc)

-Using example datasets, the table below compares docTR against some alternative OCR solutions.
+Using various datasets, the table below compares docTR with alternative OCR solutions:

 The above OCR models have been evaluated using both the training and evaluation sets of FUNSD and CORD.
 For further information regarding the metrics being used, see Task evaluation.

-To create lightweight ocrized PDFs using docTR and OCRmyPDF, we will start by installing Mindee docTR and OCRmyPDF.
+To create lightweight OCR PDFs using docTR and OCRmyPDF, start by installing the necessary tools: Mindee docTR and OCRmyPDF.

 # installing requirements